 I’m a science journalist and author.
-I’m a contributing editor at The Atlantic, and I contribute off and on to a number of publications, including Politico and Scientific American.
+I’m a contributing writer at The Atlantic, where I’ve had several cover stories, and semi-regular cover-story contributor to Newsweek.
+I’ve contributed off and on to a number of publications, including Scientific American, Politico, Quanta, Men’s Journal, and others.
 I’m the author of five books.
-I also sometimes collaborate with or consult to various academic medical centers and other non-profits and public-service organizations, usually on content and publishing projects relating to improving health systems and public health.
 I co-founded and for a while ran an online magazine about global healthcare.

-I’ve long been primarily a science, technology and business writer, with a special focus on health-related issues, including healthcare systems, public health, health-related behavior change, health-related industries, and health and healthcare policy.
-As you can see from the excerpts that I’ve posted on this site, I’ve written for a lot of different publications at one time or another, and especially for The Atlantic.
-Here’s a sampling: Politico, The New York Times, Scientific American, Discover, Newsweek, Science, The Columbia Journalism Review, Forbes, MIT Technology Review, Self, The Boston Globe, Wired, The Harvard Business Review, The Los Angeles Times, Fast Company, Reader’s Digest, Men’s Health, The Boston Globe Magazine, U.S. News & World Report, and many more.
-I’ve also written five books, and I’m working on a sixth.
+I’ve long been primarily a science, technology and business writer, with a special focus on health-related issues.
+Here’s a sampling of some of the other publications I’ve written for: The New York Times, Discover, Science, The Columbia Journalism Review, Forbes, MIT Technology Review, Self, The Boston Globe, Wired, The Harvard Business Review, The Los Angeles Times, Fast Company, Reader’s Digest, Men’s Health, The Boston Globe Magazine, U.S. News & World Report, and many more.

 My last book was called WRONG: Why experts keep failing us–and how to know when not to trust them.
 It’s about all the forces that push experts, be they top scientists, high-powered consultants, pop gurus, financial whizzes or journalistic pundits (like me), into misleading us with flawed advice, and discusses ways to tell good expert advice from the dubious stuff.
 I wrote about the subject for The Atlantic for the lead feature of the magazine’s annual “Brave Thinkers” issue in November, 2010, and substantial articles about the book ran in The Wall Street Journal, The New York Times, The Washington Post, Time, Newsweek, and many other publications internationally.
 I’ve spoken about the book on numerous radio and television programs in the U.S. and elsewhere.
 It’s published by Little, Brown, and you can learn more about it here, and find it on Amazon here.